Darlene M. Plummer

 Property Valuation Administrator

-Our mission is to accurately identify all property within Kenton County.
+Our mission is to accurately and efficiently identify all property within Kenton County.

-Cadastral mapping in Kenton County is a comprehensive land registration of the metes-and-bounds of real property in the county.
-A cadastral map commonly includes details of the ownership, the precise location (some include GPS coordinates), the dimensions (and area), the soil classifications if rural, and the value of individual parcels of land.
+Cadastral mapping is a comprehensive land registration of the metes-and-bounds of real property in the county.
+A cadastral map commonly includes details of the ownership, the precise location (some include GPS coordinates), the dimensions (and area), the soil classifications (where approriate), and the value of individual parcels of land.

-The use of GIS applications enhance the performance of the assessor’s office and provide the foundation for the development of GIS throughout Kenton County.
+The use of Geographic Information Systems (GIS ) applications enhance the performance of the PVA office and provides the foundation for the development of GIS throughout Kenton County.

 The cadastral data for Kenton county, known as the tax assessment role, is maintained by the Property Valuation office.